EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> 10 "I have contacted this company through the credit bureaus multiple times to …
 ```

-Again, these are "mistakes" on the part of the model that we can understand based on the content of these complaints.
+Again, these are "mistakes"\index{models!challenges} on the part of the model that we can understand based on the content of these complaints.
 The original labeling on the complaints looks to be not entirely correct or consistent, typical of real data from the real world.

 ## Summary {#mlclassificationsummary}